stormblog/sircmpwn.github.io/_posts/2018-05-03-Google-embraces-extends-extinguishes.md

 It's hard to hear these things.
 But we must face facts: embrace, extend, extinguish is a core part of Google's playbook today.
 It's important that we work to diversify the internet and fight the monoculture they're fostering.

+---

+**2018-05-04 18:12 UTC**: I retract my critism of Google's open source portfolio as a whole, and acknowlege their positive impact on many projects.
+However, of the projects explicitly mentioned I maintain that my criticism is valid.